bjtully/BioMetaPipeline/README.md

     - --biometadb_project (-b): Name to assign to `BioMetaDB` project, or name of existing project to use
     - --cancel_autocommit (-a): Cancel creation/update of `BioMetaDB` project
 - Example
-    - `pipedm EVALUATION -d fasta_folder/ -c Examples/Config/EVALUATION.ini -o eval -b Metagenomes`
+    - `pipedm MET_EVAL -d fasta_folder/ -c Examples/Config/MET_EVAL.ini -o eval -b Metagenomes`
     - This command will use the fasta files in `fasta_folder/` in the evaluation pipeline.
 It will output to the folder `eval` and will create or update the `BioMetaDB` project `Metagenomes` in the current directory.
 It will use the default config file provided in `Examples/Config`.